Wildlife: Habitat destruction and fragmentation

 The habitat of any given species is considered its preferred area or territory.
 Many processes associated with human habitation of an area cause loss of this area and decrease the carrying capacity of the land for that species.
 In many cases these changes in land use cause a patchy break-up of the wild landscape.
-Agricultural land frequently displays this type of extremely fragmented, or relictual, habitat.
+Agricultural land frequently displays this type of extremely fragmented, or relictual habitat.
 Farms sprawl across the landscape with patches of uncleared woodland or forest dotted in-between occasional paddocks.

 Examples of habitat destruction include grazing of bushland by farmed animals, changes to natural fire regimes, forest clearing for timber production and wetland draining for city expansion.
+This is particularly challenging since wild animals cannot drink tap water, which means they cannot autonomously survive in those habitats where there is no surface water access.